momentum-mod/docs/content/docs/guide/map_submission/fixing_entities.md

 {{</hint>}}

 ## Collectibles
+When porting maps with collectibles make sure that they function correctly **according to the mapper's original design**.
+Verify that the state of collectibles is **properly reset** when restarting or switching tracks.
+Some maps won't require any fixes.

-Maps with collectibles can be ported in 2 ways:
+Maps that do need to be fixed can be ported in 2 ways:
 - Convert the collectible system triggers to [Momentum's collectible system entities](/guide/collectibles/)
 - [Zone the map](/guide/map_submission/map_zoning/) using unordered, required checkpoints